openreferral/specification/docs/index.md

 Questions not answered here?
 Suggestions for us?

-[Email us!](mailto:info@openreferral.org) We can discuss directly, and/or invite you to [join us in Slack](https://openreferral.org/get-involved/join-our-slack-team/), where we conduct weekly office hours on Fridays at 12p EST.
+[Email us!](mailto:info@openreferral.org) We can discuss directly, and/or invite you to join our [forum](https://forum.openreferral.org) where you can engage in the various topics and ongoing discussions surrounding Open Referral and HSDS.

-We also have an active [forum](https://forum.openreferral.org) which you can join to engage in the various topics and ongoing discussions surrounding Open Referral and HSDS.
+We also have a [Slack team](https://openreferral.org/get-involved/join-our-slack-team/), which isn't used all that often but feel free to request an invite and chat there.

 ## Site contents